TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 origin = Coord { x_coord = 0, y_coord = 0 }
 ```

-These are called *Records* its a syntactic sugar, which means internally haskell treats it just like the previous way of defining product types, so `Coord 0 0` also works.
+These are called *Records* it's a syntactic sugar, which means internally Haskell treats it just like the previous way of defining product types, so `Coord 0 0` also works.
 But now we have the 2 functions `x_coord` and `y_coord` defined!

 #exercise(sub: "Dating Profile")[
 As described above, the profile of a dating app can be also thought of as a product type, one which is more complicated than a simple point in the 2d grid.
 Define the type `Profile` and try to see how elaborate you can make it.
 A fun rabbit hole do dive into would be to see how dating apps work.
 ]

 #exercise(sub: "Complex Numbers")[
-Define the dataype `Complex`, we will be looking at this again in later sections of the chapter.
+Define the datatype `Complex`, we will be looking at this again in later sections of the chapter.
 ]

 = Parametric Types <para>

-We will once again extend the use of `data` keyword using ideas form #ref(<poly>).
+We will once again extend the use of `data` keyword using ideas from #ref(<poly>).

 We compared product types with tuples, we even treated `Point` as a special case `(Integer, Integer)` for a while.
-Turns out we can define our tuples, in its full generality as follows:
+Turns out we can define our tuples, in it's full generality as follows:
 ```
 Tuple A B = Pair A B